VR Troopers: VR Troopers

-In the original VR Troopers promo, Kaitlin had the last name of "Hall" instead of "Star" and Professor Hart was played by a different actor with an entirely different voice and personality than the Professor that was later used.

 Like Power Rangers, VR Troopers used a combination of American footage spliced with fight scenes from Japanese shows.
 The Japanese shows adapted in to VR Troopers are Shaider, Spielban, and Metalder.
 All three come from Toei's Metal Hero Series.
 Metalder provided footage of Ryan Steele's season one robotic suit, Grimlord, the Virtual Dungeon, Grimlord's four lieutenants, Dark Heart, and the military-type robots that are featured in several episodes, as well as the exterior of Ziktor Industries.
 Spielban provided footage of J.B.'s and Kaitlin's robotic suits, Ivar, Icebot, skugs, and the battle scenes involving the Skybase, shark cruisers, tanks, and fighter jets.
 Space Sheriff Shaider provided the new footage for season two, including Ryan Steele's season two robotic suit and the ultra-skugs.

 Out of all of Saban's tokusatsu adaptations, VR Troopers uses the oldest source-footage of any series.
 Shaider was aired from 1984 to early 1985, making it 10 years old when first used for VR Troopers in 1995; Spielban was aired from 1986 to early 1987, making it eight years old when originally used in 1994; and Metalder was originally aired in 1987 to early 1988, making it seven years old when it was adapted in 1994.

-Because more than one Japanese show was used in an episode at any given time, Ryan's alter-ego was never in the same action scene as JB or Kaitlin's (since they were taken from two different shows).
-Due to this, many episodes involved some sort of plot device that separated Ryan from the other two, forcing them to fight separately.
-Almost every episode ended with either Ryan or JB (or on rare occasions, both) destroying the monster of the day (Kaitlin never got to destroy any on her own), at which point his missing comrade(s) would come running up to inquire how the fight went.
+Because more than one Japanese show was used in an episode at any given time, Ryan's alter-ego was never in the same action scene as JB or Kaitlin's, since they were taken from two different shows.
+Due to this, many episodes involved a plot device to separate Ryan from the other two, forcing them to fight separately.
+Almost every episode ended with either Ryan or JB (sometimes both) destroying the monster of the day (Kaitlin never got to destroy any on her own), at which point his missing comrade(s) would come running up to inquire how the fight went.
 The only time the group fought "together" or in battle grid mode was all original American footage, with the Battle Grid suits being low-quality spandex and the helmets simple recolors of the Red Mighty Morphin Power Ranger's.
 For the show's first season, there was almost never any original American footage outside of the Battle Grid.
 Similar to Power Rangers, more U.S. fights were featured in the show's second season.